 Protein Synthesis: From Genes to Proteins

-Protein synthesis is the process by which the genetic information encoded in DNA is used to produce proteins, which are essential for nearly all cellular functions.
+Protein synthesis the process by which the genetic information encoded in DNA used to produce proteins, which essential for nearly all cellular functions.
 This process occurs in two main stages: transcription and translation.
-During transcription, the DNA sequence of a gene is copied into messenger RNA (mRNA), which serves as a template for protein synthesis.
-In translation, the mRNA is read by ribosomes in the cytoplasm, and the corresponding amino acids are assembled into a polypeptide chain, forming a protein.
+During transcription, the DNA sequence of a gene copied into messenger RNA (mRNA), which serves as a template for protein synthesis.
+In translation, the mRNA read by ribosomes in the cytoplasm, and the corresponding amino acids assembled into a polypeptide chain, forming a protein.

 Pedigree, Punnett Square, and Protein Synthesis: A Unified Approach